Latest News

 After Insurrection and Impeachment: What's Next for South Korea's Yoon Suk Yeol?.

 Teresa Tang discusses the unprecedented political crisis surrounding impeached South Korean president Yoon Suk Yeol, including his declaration of martial law and ongoing trials for both impeachment and insurrection.
 In an interview with CNA's Lim Yun Suk, Tang highlights the logistical and emotional difficulties of covering this complex situation.
+Disclaimer: This Prodcast is taken from CNA.

 World